cisagov/ScubaGoggles/Testing/Functional/SmokeTests/README.md

 ```

 > [!NOTE]
 > The functional smoke tests use Chrome as its WebDriver when running Selenium tests.
-If you don't already have the Google Chrome web browser installed, [setup ChromeDriver here](https://developer.chrome.com/docs/chromedriver/get-started).
+[Setup ChromeDriver](https://developer.chrome.com/docs/chromedriver/get-started) if you don't already have the Google Chrome web browser installed.

 ### Google Service Account ###
 The ScubaGoggles functional smoke tests must be executed with a service account.
-[Refer to our documentation here on how to get setup.](https://github.com/cisagov/ScubaGoggles/blob/main/docs/authentication/ServiceAccount.md#using-a-service-account)
+[Refer to our service account documentation on how to get setup.](https://github.com/cisagov/ScubaGoggles/blob/main/docs/authentication/ServiceAccount.md#using-a-service-account)

 A `credentials.json` file is required at the root directory of the ScubaGoggles project if running the functional smoke tests in a local development environment.

 Take note of the `subjectemail`, the email used to authenticate with GWS that has necessary administrator permissions, and the GWS `customerdomain` that ScubaGoggles is run against.
 Both credentials are required in a later step.

 ## Functional Smoke Testing Structure ##
-ScubaGoggles functional smoke testing has two main components: the smoke testing orchestrator and the automated workflow which is run via GitHub Actions.
+ScubaGoggles functional smoke testing has two main components: the smoke testing orchestrator and the automated workflow run via GitHub Actions.

 ### Smoke Testing Classes and Methods ###
 The smoke testing orchestrator ([/Testing/Functional/SmokeTests/smoke_test.py](https://github.com/cisagov/ScubaGoggles/blob/main/Testing/Functional/SmokeTests/smoke_test.py)) executes each test declared inside the `SmokeTest` class.
 The tests currently cover: